-- We obtained an understanding and assessed the design and implementation of the key controls that have been implemented over the valuation process for loans receivable. - We challenged whether the valuation policy adopted for the loans and receivables is in line with IFRS 9, and agreed the carrying value of loans receivable recognised by management to loan agreements and assessed any indication of impairment.
-We performed confirmation procedures with the appropriate counterparty to obtain relevant and reliable audit evidence of the existence and value of all loans held with the Company. - We reviewed the financial statements of the related party for the year ended 31 December 2022 to determine if there are any indications of impairment not already identified by management. - We reviewed the calculation of the expected credit losses prepared by Management and assessed the credit quality of the group and counterparty. - We reviewed the letter of support provided to the Company by Glencore plc.
+- We obtained an understanding and assessed the design and implementation of the key controls that have been implemented over the impairment process. - We challenged whether the policies adopted by the management are in line with IFRS 9, and further, agreed the carrying value of these balances to the appropriate underlying records. - We performed confirmation procedures with the appropriate counterparty to obtain relevant and reliable audit evidence of the existence and value of these balances held by the Company. - We reviewed the financial statements of Glencore plc ('the Group') for the year ended 31 December 2023 to determine if there are any indications of impairment not already identified by management. - We reviewed the calculation of the expected credit losses prepared by Management and assessed the credit quality of the Group and counterparty. - We reviewed the letter of support provided to the Company by Glencore plc.